tylerfouch/Modeling-NYC-Transit-Demand/README.md

 2. To run the model and view the model summary, run `regression.py`.
 3. To run the model and generate plots, run `plot.py `.
 4. To predict ridership at given stations/locations, run `predict.py`.
-A sample dataset of stations/locations is provided in `TEST.csv`, which is the data `predict.py` uses.
+A sample dataset of stations/locations is provided in `sample.csv`, which is the data `predict.py` uses.
 Modify this table to predict ridership for stations/locations of your own choosing.
 To do so, you must include a name for the station, its latitude and longitude coordinates, the lines that serve